box/developer.box.com/guides/integration-mappings/slack-mappings/create-mapping.md

 </Samples>

-You can provide option that override the default settings for the created mapping.
+You can provide options that change the default settings for the created mapping.
+For example setting `is_access_management_disabled` to `true` will disable collaboration management.
+Slack channel members will not become collaborators on the channel folder and no shared links will be created for channels with 1000+ members.
-For example `is_access_management_disabled` disables creating collaborations on the Box folder, assuming that the admin handles the accesses.

 ## Create Slack Integration Mapping with Box SDK